Skip to content Skip to sidebar Skip to footer

 Columbus has some truly incredible parks and pieces of nature, but within a short drive, you can be transported to a wild wonderland.

-The area that makes up Hocking Hills State Park was first protected back in 1910, and Ohioans and visitors have been enjoying the beauty and serenity of the place ever since.
+The state bought its first 146 acres here in 1924 to protect Old Man’s Cave, and Ohioans have been enjoying the beauty and serenity of the place for a century since.
 Whether it is your first visit or you’ve been going for years, planning a trip to Hocking Hills can be a little overwhelming.

 There’s so much to do and see that even a weekend trip can leave you feeling like you didn’t get to see everything that the area has to offer.
 But with a little planning, you can have an incredible visit that will leave you counting down the days until you return.
 Let’s dive in!

-Hocking Hills State Park consists of six separate areas encompassing an impressive 2,000 acres.
+Hocking Hills State Park consists of six separate areas encompassing more than 2,300 acres.
+The newest, Whispering Cave, opened in 2017 and hides a 105-foot seasonal waterfall behind the second-largest recess cave in the region.
 There’s an additional nearly 10,000 acres of state forest that surround the park.

 Where To Stay in Hocking Hills